M05

 The M05, sometimes known as the M05 Camouflage (M05 Maastokuvio), is a family of military camouflage patterns used by the Finnish Defence Forces on uniforms and other equipment.
 The pattern is licensed by the Finnish Defence Forces and became available to the public on 26 September 2016.

 Design

 The M05 was made by Pekka Vilhunen with the pattern registered in Finland on May 31, 2007.

 The first M05 items were issued to troops around 2007, and have nearly universally replaced the previous M91 pattern in service use.
 At the same time, the even older M62 pattern is still employed in some niche uses, such as by paratroopers of the Utti Jaeger Regiment due to the cut of the M62 equipment being better suited for parachuting.

-In January 2024, Finland has reported that the Nordic Combat Uniform (called M23) is being brought into service to eventually replace the M05.
+The Finnish version of the Nordic Combat Uniform (called M23) that is being brought into service will also use the M05 camouflage pattern family.